 - Allow your baby to look at visually stimulating toys and objects.
-Hold the object eight to ten inches from your baby’s face while she is lying on her back (that is the distance that she can best process vision).
-Move the object in an arc in front of your baby’s face and encourage her to track the item left and right.
-As she turns her head see if she turns her body as well.
+Hold the object eight to ten inches from your baby’s face while lying on her back (that is the distance that she can best process vision).
+Move the object in an arc in front of your baby’s face encouraging her to track the item left and right.
+As she turns her head, see if she turns her body as well.

-- Hold your baby upright while snuggling and in vertical baby carriers against your body to help him develop trunk strength.
+- Hold your baby upright while snuggling.
+When in a baby carrier, hold against your body to help your baby develop trunk strength.

 - Allow your baby to play while lying on her left or right side while you supervise her.

-- You can help your baby feel what it feels like to roll over by laying her on her belly on a blanket, then gently lift one side of the blanket and slowly keep lifting it until you are lifting the part of the blanket that is under your baby and the blanket causes her to roll onto her side.
-Go very slowly and see if she helps at all after she feels her body begin to lift.
+- You can help your baby feel what it feels like to roll over by laying her on her belly on a blanket, then gently lift one side of the blanket and slowly keep lifting it until you are lifting the part of the blanket that is under your baby.
+The blanket causes her to roll onto her side.
+Go very slowly and see if she helps after she feels her body begin to lift.

 The first roll over is sometimes opening the flood gates to constant movement!
 Gone are the days when you place your baby down and come back later and find her in the same spot!